-Humans have always lived in times of uncertainty & change.
+Humans have always lived in times of uncertainty and change.
 Our capacity to deal with shocks and disasters has led to great innovations.
 Today, however, our current population growth, wealth and awareness of what is happening all over the world make us feel more vulnerable.
 Increasingly, the world is perceived as unpredictable and uncomfortable.
-Hence the desire to understand our capacity to cope with disruption & disturbance.
+Hence the desire to understand our capacity to cope with disruption and disturbance.
 Against this background, it is only logical that resilience has become ‘hot’.

 Why does WUR invest in Resilience?

 I was already arguing that resilience is a core component of sustainability in 1992.
 Resilience is the most important aspect describing how systems respond to the impact of processes at a higher level.
 Sustainability has to be defined with reference to specific hierarchical levels and scales of space and time.
 What is catastrophic on a small scale may be part of the system on a larger scale and less impactful or even beneficial at higher scales, i.e. a forest fire is destructive at one scale but may also lead to renewal at other scales.
 Conversely, what is robust on a small scale may cause the collapse of the system on a larger scale.
 Sustainability of a system can therefore only be evaluated when higher hierarchical levels than the system under consideration are also taken into account.
 Without resilience, a living system can never be truly sustainable.